Study Day: Living with Machines

 Gill is a specialist in the 18th and 19th-century history of mechanical engineering and textiles and industrial communities in northern England.
 She has written several books including The Age of Machinery: Engineering the Industrial Revolution, 1770–1850, and will speak on the subject of her next book, early machinery made in Leeds.

-Kitty Ross, Curator of Leeds History, Leeds Museums and Galleries
+Kitty Ross, Curator of Leeds History and Social History, Leeds Museums and Galleries

 Dr Mia Ridge, Digital Curator, British Library